-1) An Elected Official, appointed Department Head, the County Administrator, a standing committee of the Board of Commissioners or a board established by the Board of Commissioners can make requests for funds to be appropriated to the Equipment Replacement Fund.
-These requests must be submitted in writing to the County Administrator for inclusion on the agenda of the Finance, Personnel, & Rules Committee of the Board of Commissioners.
-The Finance, Personnel, & Rules Committee will review the request and make a recommendation to the Board of Commissioners for consideration.
-The Board of Commissioners will either approve or deny the request for appropriation at a public meeting.
-The
+1) An elected department head, appointed department head, the county administrator, a standing committee of the board of commissioners or a board established by the board of commissioners can make requests for funds to be appropriated to the Equipment Replacement Fund.
+These requests must be submitted in writing to the county administrator for inclusion on the agenda of the Finance Committee of the board of commissioners.
+The Finance Committee will review the request and make a recommendation to the board of commissioners for consideration.
+The board of commissioners will either approve or deny the request for appropriation at a public meeting.
+The individual or entity making the request shall have the

-- individual or entity making the request shall have the opportunity to attend the meetings of the Finance, Personnel, & Rules Committee and the Board of Commissioners to explain their request for appropriation. - 2) An Elected Official, appointed Department Head, the County Administrator, a standing committee of the Board of Commissioners or a board established by the Board of Commissioners can make written requests for funds to be expended from the Equipment Replacement Fund.
-Elected Officials and appointed Department Heads who have a liaison standing committee of the county board must present their written requests to the liaison standing committee.
-Upon consideration by the liaison standing committee, these requests must be submitted in writing to the County Administrator for inclusion on the agenda of the Finance, Personnel, & Rules Committee of the Board of Commissioners.
-The Finance, Personnel, & Rules Committee will review the request, the amount of funds available in the Equipment Replacement Fund and make a recommendation to the Board of Commissioners for consideration.
-The Board of Commissioners will either approve or deny the request to expend funds at a public meeting.
-The individual or entity making the request shall have the opportunity to attend the meetings of the Finance, Personnel, & Rules Committee and the Board of Commissioners to explain their request to expend funds from the Equipment Replacement Fund. - 3) Upon approval by the county Board of Commissioners, an Elected Official, appointed Department Head, the County Administrator, a standing committee of the Board of Commissioners or a board established by the Board of Commissioners may make the purchase of the approved equipment.
-Invoices related to the purchase must be submitted to the County Administrator for payment.
+- opportunity to attend the meetings of the Finance Committee and the board of commissioners to explain their request for appropriation. - 2) An elected department head, appointed department head, the county administrator, a standing committee of the board of commissioners or a board established by the board of commissioners can make written requests for funds to be expended from the Equipment Replacement Fund.
+Elected and appointed department heads who have a liaison standing committee of the county board must present their written requests to the liaison standing committee.
+Upon consideration by the liaison standing committee, these requests must be submitted in writing to the county administrator for inclusion on the agenda of the Finance Committee of the board of commissioners.
+The Finance Committee will review the request, the amount of funds available in the Equipment Replacement Fund and make a recommendation to the board of commissioners for consideration.
+The board of commissioners will either approve or deny the request to expend funds at a public meeting.
+The individual or entity making the request shall have the opportunity to attend the meetings of the Finance Committee and the board of commissioners to explain their request to expend funds from the Equipment Replacement Fund. - 3) Upon approval by the county board of commissioners, an elected department head, appointed department head, the county administrator, a standing committee of the board of commissioners or a board established by the board of commissioners may make the purchase of the approved equipment.
+Invoices related to the purchase must be submitted to the county administrator for payment.